 While the Disability Management Practitioner Certificate Program covers the breadth of skills and knowledge required by disability management and return to work practitioners, the Special and Advanced Modules provide an opportunity to explore related topics or specific topics in more depth.

 The modules vary in length and cost.
 When offered online, study activities may be carried out over periods ranging from one week to several weeks or in a classroom setting from one to six days.

 All courses have been endorsed by the Canadian Society of Professionals in Disability Management (CSPDM) for continuing education credit (CEC) hours for the professional designations of Certified Disability Management Professional (CDMP) and Certified Return to Work Coordinator (CRTWC).
-Successful completion of each course provides 12 CEC hours unless otherwise stated.
+Successful completion of each course provide 12 CEC hours.